How to Become a Chef

 Foodservice is a tough industry to get started in and is not for everyone.
 The payoff is that you get to do what you love and be a part of an extraordinary community of like-minded people who live life with passion.
 At CulinaryLab, the first step we take with incoming applicants is to try to determine if they are part of that rare breed.
 Before you start on your journey to chefdom, I recommend that you do the same.
 Do your research and get to know this industry before you decide that it’s for you.

-If you have specific questions about becoming a chef that I didn’t answer in this article, feel free to email me at email@example.com.
+If you have specific questions about becoming a chef that I didn’t answer in this article, feel free to contact me anytime.

 Are you a cook or a chef?
 Thinking about becoming one?
 Give us your thoughts below in the comments section.